AhmedKhalil777/Aspnetcore.JWT/README.md

-# Aspnetcore.JWT
+# Aspnetcore.Security
-Ease the Learning and using the Technology of Json Web Token => Token Based Authentication
+Ease the Learning and using the Security Patterns for Development